Sugar Regulatory Administration: Present period

 After the People Power Revolution in 1986, new president Corazon Aquino through Executive Order 18 established the Sugar Regulatory Administration (SRA).
 Free enterprise trading of sugar is allowed to prevail, although the production of the same should be regulated and supported by an innovative research and development program and a socio-economic program which is primarily the private sector's responsibility.
 The SRA is mandated to promote the growth and development of the sugar industry through greater and significant participation of the private sector and to improve the working conditions of laborers.
 Thus, the agency concentrates its efforts on effectively discharging regulatory, R and D socio-economic activities such as the livelihood programs for the sugar workers.

 The first sugar board was composed of Arsenio B. Yulo, Jr., as Chairman-Administrator and two Board Members Bibiano C. Sabino and Carlos Ledesma representing the planters and millers respectively.

 Offices

 Sugar Regulatory Administration holds office at the Sugar Center, a facility built during the Marcos era, situated in a compound housing other agencies of the Department of Agriculture, located in North Avenue, Quezon City.
 It sits beside Veterans Memorial Medical Center compound.
-As part of decentralizing functions, Sugar Regulatory Administration also holds office in the SRA Compound along Araneta Street, Bacolod, the capital of sugar-rich Province of Negros Occidental.
-It has jurisdiction over Visayas and Mindanao.
+As part of decentralizing functions, the Sugar Regulatory Administration also holds office in the SRA Compound along Araneta Street, Bacolod City, the capital of sugar-rich Province of Negros Occidental.
+It has jurisdiction over sugar mills, traders, and other stakeholders in the Visayas region.